vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 potentially makes that easier, although without introducing a new risk.

-In {{CloudStrife}} it was demonstrated how stale DNS data, namely hostnames pointing to addresses that are no longer in use by the owner of the name, can be used to co-opt security such as to get domain-validated certificates fraudulently issued to an attacker.
+In {{CloudStrife}}, it was demonstrated how stale DNS data, namely hostnames pointing to addresses that are no longer in use by the owner of the name, can be used to co-opt security such as to get domain-validated certificates fraudulently issued to an attacker.
-While this RFC does not create a new vulnerability in this area, it does potentially enlarge the window in which such an attack could be made.
-An obvious mitigation is that not only should a certificate authority not use a resolver that has this feature enabled, it should probably not use a caching resolver at all and instead fully look up each name freshly from the root.
+While this document does not create a new vulnerability in this area, it does potentially enlarge the window in which such an attack could be made.
+A proposed mitigation is that certificate authorities should not use a resolver that is configured to serve stale data.
+Instead, certificate authorities should probably not use a caching resolver at all and instead use resolvers that do not cache, but fully look up each name starting at the DNS root for every name lookup.

 # Privacy Considerations